-Make your online reservation to attend Summer Orientation now.
-Reservations are accepted on a first come, first served basis for all admitted first-year students entering UND in Fall 2014.
+Online reservations to attend Summer Orientation 2015 will open in January/February 2015.
+Reservations are accepted on a first come, first served basis for all admitted first-year students entering UND in Fall 2015.

 A non-refundable fee will be charged to help cover the cost of programming materials and food:

 - New UND Student = $80.00

 - Parent/Guest = $25.00 (Please limit to two guests if possible)

 - There is no programming available for young children.

 In preparation of making your online reservation, please review the following:

 Review the available session dates for your academic major to determine the Summer Orientation session you will attend.

 There is more than one Summer Orientation session available for each major, including undeclared majors.
 It is highly recommended that you mark your calendar for all available dates in the event that your first choice is full.